10 Tips for Rolling Better Joints

 Final Prep, then Roll Patiently

-It's difficult to roll great joints if the ground cannabis is all over the place.
+It's difficult to roll great joints if the ground cannabis is all over the place, so take some time and arrange it neatly within the paper.
 It's important to take your time working the cannabis down into the paper to create a tube.
 We have additional step by step how to roll a joint help for this step if you're struggling.

-After you've arranged the bud and rolled the paper back and forth between your fingers, set the whole thing down on the table.
+After you've arranged the bud and rolled the paper back and forth between your fingers, set the whole thing down on the table and see how your roll behaves.
 If it doesn't hold its cylindrical shape, you won't be able to get that tight tuck you're looking for.

 If you get a little crinkle in the paper after the initial tuck, you can fix it!
 Using one hand hold the tuck in place, shift your other hand to the tip of the paper and pull away from the crutch.
-Focus on creating just enough tension in the paper to smooth it out.
-This is an easy place to struggle, so we have some tips for how to roll a cone joint to help you get through the tuck and roll process.
+Focus on creating just enough tension in the paper to smooth it out, but don't pull so hard that you tear it.
+This is an easy place to struggle, so we have some more detailed tips for how to roll a cone joint to help you get through the tuck and roll process as a beginner.

 Light it Correctly, No Inhale on Ignition

 Do not try to earn style points when lighting your joints.
-Cannabis joints do not burn like cigarettes, and therefore should be ignited in a different fashion.
-Gently rotate the joint while slowly increasing the amount of direct heat to create a long-lasting, slow-burning cherry right from the tip of your joint.
+Cannabis and organic raw hemp flower joints do not burn like cigarettes, and therefore should be ignited in a different fashion.
+Gently rotate the joint while slowly increasing the amount of direct heat to create a long-lasting, slow-burning cherry right from the tip of your joint, preventing the dreaded "canoe" that forms when part of the joint burns more quickly than the rest.
 If one more person rubs their saliva all over the side of the joint to slow down the canoe, we might have to skip our turn.

 Step it up and Smoke Less Paper

 Did you know you can roll joints with the paper flipped inside out like pro skier Tanner Hall?
-By minimizing the amount of paper used to seal the joint, you can further decrease the burn rate and avoid unwanted paper taste.
+By minimizing the amount of paper used to seal the joint, you can further decrease the burn rate and avoid the unwanted paper taste.
 Rolling inside out may have a steeper learning curve, but those who master it rarely return to the traditional style.
+Give it a try once you have your basic technique down -- you might surprise yourself.

 Twax for Potency

-Twaxing is a new trend in cannabis.
-As defined by the originator, @WA5280, to twax is “to apply hash/concentrates to the inside, outside, or tip of your rolls/bowls in any way shape or form.”
-The main benefit here is a huge increase in the potency of your joint, which makes concentrates a helpful addition especially when sharing a joint and smoking in larger groups.
-If you don't have access to BHO or any other cannabis concentrates where you live, you can still try out how to make dabs at home!
+"Twaxing" is a new trend in cannabis.
+As defined by the originator, @WA5280, to twax is “to apply hash/concentrates to the inside, outside, or tip of your rolls/bowls in any way, shape, or form.”
+The main benefit here is a huge increase in the potency of your joint, which makes concentrates (including CBD concentrates) a potentially helpful addition (especially when sharing a joint and smoking in larger groups).
+If you don't have access to BHO or any other cannabis concentrates where you live, you can still learn how to make dabs at home!
 By implementing the inexpensive and easy-to-execute rosin press tech, you can use any cannabis flower to produce concentrates for your joints or blunts.
-For more medicinal benefits, you can add CBD to your joint as well.